jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 The first degree of a scale (1&#x302;) is often called the “tonic”.

-Most scales in Western music are "diatonic", which means they have seven notes (they're "heptatonic"), *and* some combination of five whole tones and two semitones between them.
+Most scales in Western music are "diatonic", which means they have seven notes, and some combination of intervals of five whole tones and two semitones.

-Most scales can be described by a formula that specifies the whole tones (T) and semitones (S) between scale degrees.
+Scales can be described by a formula that specifies the whole tones (T) and semitones (S) between scale degrees.
 For example, the major scale formula can be written like this:
 TTSTTTS (a whole tone from 1&#x302; to 2&#x302;, a whole tone to 3&#x302;,